 - Ad delivery/ad rotation - You can run multiple ads for the same search.
 It lets you try new messaging or spread out what you want to say.
 (See more details below.)

 - Responsive search ads – You'd pack the possible headlines and descriptions for an ad and give Google the flexibility to serve up different combinations.
-That might include multiple headlines working together, so write very different variations.
+This can help you reduce the number of ad groups you manage, by allowing Google to pick the the ad copy that works best for each user.

 - Campaign URL options - Give you flexibility to add tracking codes to your URLs.